 Originally from Fremont, CA, Peter Cheng graduated from UC Santa Barbara with a B.F.A. in Dance and a minor in Education and Applied Psychology where he trained under the direction of Christopher Pilafian (Jennifer Muller/The Works), Nancy Colahan (Lar Lubovitch Dance Company), and Tonia Shimin (Sokolow Theatre/Dance Ensemble).
 He was the recipient of the Matthew Alan Plaskett Scholarship, Patricia Sparrow Memorial Fund Scholarship, and Tonia Shimin Award for Excellence and Promise in the field of dance.

-After receiving his B.F.A., Cheng continued his professional studies in San Francisco, CA with Alonzo King LINES Ballet, ODC/Dance, San Francisco Conservatory of Dance, Post:Ballet, Liss Fain Dance, and has worked with choreographers KT Nelson, Brenda Way, Doug Letheren, Robert Dekkers, Amy Seiwert, and Alex Ketley among others.
+After receiving his B.F.A. in Dance, Cheng continued his professional studies in San Francisco, CA with Alonzo King LINES Ballet, ODC/Dance, San Francisco Conservatory of Dance, Post:Ballet, Liss Fain Dance, and has worked with choreographers KT Nelson, Brenda Way, Doug Letheren, Robert Dekkers, Amy Seiwert, and Alex Ketley among others.

-Peter has been a visiting guest artist at the University of California Santa Barbara, Purdue University Division of Dance (through Purdue Contemporary Dance Company), and has taught master classes at Alonzo King LINES Ballet, Brockus Project Studios, Santa Barbara Dance Arts, SALT Contemporary Dance, and Barlow Arts Conservatory. @cheng_moves
+Peter has been a visiting artist at the University of California Santa Barbara, Purdue University Division of Dance (through Purdue Contemporary Dance Company), and has taught master classes at Alonzo King LINES Ballet, Brockus Project Studios, Santa Barbara Dance Arts, SALT Contemporary Dance, and Barlow Arts Conservatory. @cheng_moves

 As a dance maker the body to me is a vessel, a vehicle, and a catalyst for our histories, lineage, and a precursor to the future.
 The dancer’s ability to express beyond the planes of normalcy provides a peek into a state of constant conflict with the known and unknown.
 In a sense, uncovering the deepest subconsciousness of our thoughts manifested into physical being.
 I am most interested in divulging the creative confines of the human experience, coupled with unexpected ranges of a highly process-based improvisational score — movement-based or otherwise.